Zidras/DBM-Warmane/README.md

 Only English localization is fully supported

 SWP is shamelessy stolen from Cafe/Proxi from teatime.
-Credit to them <3
+All Credit to them <3

 <details>